 Public transit.
 I was actually quite surprised to see the data on energy use for trains and buses, as it shows that one isn’t usually saving any energy by taking transit.
 Buses are much more efficient at moving people around than cars when full, but when all of the miles they travel when mostly empty are accounted for, they actually use more energy per person to move people around than cars.
 Keep in mind that these are US national averages, so denser cities with very high ridership rates may fare much better in analysis.
 So instead of being just about energy consumption, public transit is more about solving other problems, such as ensuring access to mobility to those who can’t afford cars or don’t want them, reducing congestion around cities, or reducing the amount of space devoted to parking lots and roads.
 Transit systems are a good and important part of the infrastructure of a city or a nation, but they have not been a means of reducing the amount of energy that we use to get around.
 If you can take transit to where you need to go you should certainly do so, but in terms of emissions you’d be doing fine in an efficient car and/or a carpool.

 Air travel.
 Airplanes are roughly as efficient per mile at moving people around as cars, so that seems pretty good on the face of it.
 The problem is that we use up an awful lot of fuel in a very short time because of how quickly we are moving and how far we go.
 For example, take a person that lives in Ottawa (as I do), with daily commutes and other driving adding up to the national average amount of about 16,000 kilometers (10,000 miles).
 For a special treat, this person takes a one week trip to Hawaii.
 That round-trip flight is just as many miles, and therefore uses just as much fuel and causes just as much emissions, as all of the driving from the rest of the year combined.
-From a sustainability standpoint, this puts out a clear message, that we should be taking less flights.
+From a sustainability standpoint, this puts out a clear message – that we should be taking less flights.
 This doesn’t automatically mean that we are spending less time in distant places, as we could do things like taking fewer but longer trips.
-Frequent flyers, especially those traveling mostly for pleasure, need to at least be aware of how much energy it is taking to get them around.
+Frequent flyers, especially those traveling mostly for pleasure, need to at least become more aware of how much energy it is taking to get them around.

 Personal cars and light trucks.
 It is a bit harder to make broad generalizations about our personal vehicles, as they vary so much in size and efficiency as well as how we use them.
 The biggest determinants of emissions are the efficiency of the vehicle, how many miles are traveled per year, how many people are typically in the vehicle, and fuel type.
 For gasoline and diesel vehicles, this translates directly into greenhouse gas emissions, while it is a bit more complicated for electric vehicles (see more in the next section below).
 The most appropriate vehicle really does depend on your needs.
-If you absolutely need to make long commutes alone, you should really be driving a very high efficiency car, while if you spend most of your time shuttling around your family, then a much larger vehicle makes sense.
+If you absolutely need to make long commutes alone, you should really be driving a small very high efficiency car, while if you spend most of your time shuttling around your family, then a much larger vehicle makes sense.
 One interesting point on occupancy is that the typical high efficiency car, think a Honda Civic, with one person in it has the same efficiency at moving people around as a full size pickup with two people in it.
 So sizing your vehicle to your needs really does make sense, but not to go bigger than your typical needs require.
 If you only need that huge vehicle once or twice a year, it makes better financial and environmental sense to own something smaller and more sensible and then occasionally rent the other vehicle(s) that you need.
 For the total number of miles traveled, the decision with the biggest impact is where you live in relation to where you work.
 Having a long car commute can easily double (or more) the amount of miles that you drive in your car and those miles are often alone, so living closer to work can have an outsized positive impact.

 Future vehicle efficiency…we should electrify everything.
 In the table above, I included the Tesla Model 3 as an example of what the future holds, and what we ought to be moving towards now.
 Electric vehicles hold enormous efficiency advantages over internal combustion vehicles, as 80-90% of the energy in a battery is translated into moving a vehicle, while only about 25% of the energy in gasoline makes it to the wheels with most of the rest lost as waste heat.
 This is why that Tesla Model 3 fares so well in the table above, it is about four times as efficient as a comparable car with a gas engine.
 Of course the energy in the battery still has to come from somewhere and that is usually the local energy grid, so an electric car is only as clean as the grid energy.
 The good news is that electric cars now have less total emissions than gasoline cars almost everywhere, and our electricity grids are steadily cleaning up by phasing out coal and other fossil fuels while adding renewable forms of energy.
 Each year electric cars will pull further ahead of their gas powered cousins.